vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners; *of whom I am chief*.
 {% ct '1 Timothy 1:15' %}

-Daniel, after a lifetime of following God, included himself in the sins of his people when praying for God's forgiveness.
-He did not say, "They have sinned," but, "We have sinned."
+Daniel, after a lifetime of following God, included himself in the sins of his people when praying for God’s forgiveness.
+He did not say, “They have sinned,” but, “We have sinned.”
 Likewise, Paul, after many fruitful years of preaching, teaching, and building up the early church, did not hesitate to call himself the chief of sinners.
-He could have said, "Of whom I *was* chief," but he said, "Of whom I *am* chief."
+He could have said, “Of whom I *was* chief,” but he said, “Of whom I *am* chief.”

 Today, there is so much emphasis on our identity as sons and daughters of God that calling oneself a sinner is almost viewed as heresy or a perversion of the gospel, but Paul and Daniel would beg to differ.
-It is true that *in* Christ we are children of God, but let us not forget who we are *apart* from Christ, so we never lose sight of our need to continually cling to Him {% rf '1 Corinthians 10:12' %}; otherwise, we risk adopting the Pharisaic mindset&mdash;that being God's children we no longer have a need of repentance {% rf '1 John 5:8' %}.
+It is true that *in* Christ we are children of God, but let us not forget who we are *apart* from Christ, so we never lose sight of our need to continually cling to Him {% rf '1 Corinthians 10:12' %}; otherwise, we risk adopting the Pharisaic mindset—that being God’s children we no longer have a need of repentance {% rf '1 John 5:8' %}.

 ## Anything else regarding heart posture?